 Let that sink in.
-This means that if you’re currently getting 100 mobile transactions per week, roughly 80 of those people would rather buy from your mobile app.
+This means that if you’re currently getting 100 mobile transactions per week, roughly 80 of those people would rather buy from your native app.
 And those are your existing customers.
 Imagine how many people you’re neglecting because you don’t have an app.

 Here are the top reasons why people prefer mobile apps over mobile websites.

 Convenience and speed are the top two reasons.
 Overall, mobile apps just offer a better shopping experience.

 Look at the habits in your own life.
 When you go to buy something for yourself online, would you rather buy from a website or from an app?

 No matter how fast or responsive a mobile website might be, an app’s functionality will always provide a more optimized user experience.